jermware/jermware.github.io/projects/gjLists.md

 No personal information, location data, or app usage metrics are collected.

 **iCloud**<br>
 All data syncing is done through Apple’s iCloud service.
-The only data stored iCloud are your lists.
+The only data stored in iCloud are your lists.
 These data are only accessible by you when using the app on a device logged into your iCloud account.

 **Local Storage**<br>
 Your lists are always saved locally on your device, even when iCloud syncing is enabled in the _Settings_ screen.
 This allows you to access your lists even if iCloud access is not available.
 Your lists will remain on your device until you delete them within the app, or you delete the app from your device.